What is Anchor Text? (Do’s and Don’ts to Optimize Link Text)

 However, links don’t just pass along authority signals.
 They also convey vital information such as intent, context, and relevance from one webpage to another through anchor text.
 This helps search engines understand what a page is about and how it relates to other pages within the link graph.

-Make sure to read the best practices at the end of this article for specific tips to use anchor text.
+In most cases, you don’t control the anchor text for backlinks, so they tend to use more natural language.
+Read the best practices at the end of this article for specific tips to use anchor text.

 Internal links don’t add PageRank to your website the way backlinks do.
 However, they do help move existing authority around your site.
 As you may have guessed, internal links also leverage the power of anchor text to help search engines understand the connection between pages on your own website.